Dirichlet convolution: Properties

 The Dirichlet convolution of two multiplicative functions is again multiplicative, and every not constantly zero multiplicative function has a Dirichlet inverse which is also multiplicative.
 In other words, multiplicative functions form a subgroup of the group of invertible elements of the Dirichlet ring.
 Beware however that the sum of two multiplicative functions is not multiplicative (since $(f+g)(1)=f(1)+g(1)=2 \neq 1$), so the subset of multiplicative functions is not a subring of the Dirichlet ring.
 The article on multiplicative functions lists several convolution relations among important multiplicative functions.

 Another operation on arithmetic functions is pointwise multiplication: $fg$ is defined by $(fg)(n)=f(n)g(n)$.
 Given a completely multiplicative function $h$, pointwise multiplication by $h$ distributes over Dirichlet convolution: $(f * g)h = (fh) * (gh)$.
 The convolution of two completely multiplicative functions is multiplicative, but not necessarily completely multiplicative.

-Examples
+Properties and examples

 In these formulas, we use the following arithmetical functions: